80s Makeup Looks: Trends of a Glam Decade

 Vibrant eyeshadow in shades of pink, blue, and purple provides an 80s-inspired makeup look.
 Photo: Deposit Photos

-In the 80s, the epitome of cool was defined by sporting vibrant eyeshadows.
+Real 80s makeup channeled the epitome of cool with vibrant eyeshadows.
 Neutral shades were simply not enough to capture the era’s bold spirit.
 To truly stand out, one had to embrace eye makeup in unconventional hues like electric blue, hot pink, and vivid purple.

-It wasn’t uncommon for trendsetters of the time to daringly blend all these colors together, creating a makeup statement that was as colorful as the decade itself.
+It wasn’t uncommon for trendsetters of the time to daringly blend all these colors together.

 Bold & Bushy Brows